-If you are interested in franchise opportunities, you might want to read our corporate brochure and send us a message using the form below or e-mails us at firstname.lastname@example.org.
+If you are interested in franchise opportunities please send us a message using the form below or e-mail us at firstname.lastname@example.org.

-As a Coldwell Banker franchisee you will have access to a global network of offices, opening up a whole new market of international buyers and sellers – in the US, Europe and Asia – to help you build a successful estate agency business with the support of experienced estate agency professionals.
-With franchises available, we would like to hear from you if you are:
+As a Coldwell Banker franchisee you will have access to a global network of offices, opening up a whole new market of international buyers and sellers to help you build a successful estate agency business with the support of experienced estate agency professionals.
+With franchises available, we would like to hear from you if you either operate an existing estate agency or come from a property background and wish to become an owner operator.

-The concept of Estate Agency Franchise although relatively new in Ireland is more mature and common place in other jurisdictions or other countries particularly the United States.
+The concept of Estate Agency Franchise in Ireland has become more mature it is still more common place in other jurisdictions or other countries particularly the United States.

 The earliest sign of franchising in any sector dates back to the 1850’s with Isaac Singer the inventor of the Singer sewing machine.
 During his search for an effective and an affordable way to distribute his product for his company, the Singing Sewing Centre, Singer ran into problems that prevented his company from being successful.
 His first problem was a lack of capital for manufacturing his machines.
 Secondly, no one was willing to buy his sewing machines without first being taught how to use them, which required effort that most traditional retailers could not provide.
 Singer’s solution was to charge licensing fees to business people who would own the rights to sell his machines in certain geographical areas.
 They would also be responsible for teaching consumers how to use his machines, thereby creating sales opportunities.
 Other companies noticed this novel approach and modified this business model.
 Now there are franchise companies providing a plethora of products and services to consumers and businesses around the world.
 From “Bark Busters” a franchise to keep dogs from barking and disturbing the neighbours to Crime Scene clean up!, the list keeps on growing.

 An estate agency franchise is a contract or agreement where the Franchisor, the Owner and Developer of the franchise system licences, franchisees the use of trademarks, service marks, logos, or advertising owned or developed by the Franchisor.
 Some franchise systems are operated using only the Franchisor’s brand name such as McDonalds.
 In others the franchised brand is used in tandem with a trade name which the franchisee establishes.
-Examples in Ireland include Coldwell Banker Kelly & Co.
+Examples in Ireland include Coldwell Banker Carlton Estates and Coldwell Banker Estates & Homes.

 The common brand enables all participants in the franchising system to benefit from advertising and good will generated from the operation of each unit whether operated by franchisees or the franchisor.
 Since consumers are brand driven, this larger, more recognised name created by common use of the franchise logo tends to drive customers to the franchised business.